chiupam/tutorial/Loon/Plus_EN/Global_Group_EN.md

 # Say a few more words

--The strategy group with `subscription node` or `filter subscription node` nested in the strategy group is called `agent strategy group`
+- The strategy group with `subscription node` or `filter subscription node` nested in the strategy group is called `agent strategy group`